gonzaloandresoto/gonzalosoto-com/works/blossom-social.md

 ## Overview

-Blossom is a Canadian venture-backed startup with $1.5M in funding.
+Blossom is a Canadian venture-backed startup with $2M+ in funding.
 Together, we were building an all-in-one investing experience to help retail investors build generational wealth through:

 - A supportive community
 - Bite-sized educational video modules
 - Visual portfolio insights and analytics.

-I joined Blossom when it had under 500 users, leading product strategy and execution until we reached 55,000.
+I joined Blossom when it had under 500 users, leading product strategy and execution while our growth skyrocketed.

 During this time, I played a critical role in reshaping the company's initial mission, from becoming a major player in the Canadian investment space to facilitating the global beginner investor experience.